Efficient Advert Assignment: Related Work

+The context in these papers is, in our terms, an auction for a single type of search.
+This context serves to illustrate an important theoretical question concerning simplified mechanisms.
 The diverse stochastic variability found in the sponsored search market (see \cite{pk:11}) makes the assumption of a single type of search unrealistic.
 The framework we adopt is rather different: we presume, as described in Section~\ref{sec:assign}, that the search platform knows more than the advertiser about the type of search being conducted, for example about the searcher, and that this information affects click-through probabilities.
 For the advertiser there is therefore a considerable further conflation: the same bid for a click-through is used over an entire category of search query as well as over different positions.
 The information asymmetry between the platform and the advertisers allows the platform to assign and price adverts using a per-search level of granularity on the search type, while the advertisers experience only average click-through rates over a diverse set of search types.
 Our framework is designed to model advertisers who differentiate the value of a click-through according to search categories, defined in terms of keywords and user characteristics, rather than advert position: see Section~\ref{sec:ext}.

 \cite{Borgs:2007:DBO:1242572.1242644} gave an important early treatment of the dynamics of bid optimization, and emphasised the importance of equalizing the ``return-on-investment" across keywords for budget-limited advertisers.
 These authors also used a continuous time formulation, noted the importance of random perturbations, proved convergence to a market equilibrium in the case of first price auctions and observed experimentally convergence in the case of second price auctions.
 Auctions were all single slot, and bids were assumed truthful.
 The additional contribution of Section~\ref{Dynamics} to this early work on dynamics is that we have established convergence for a wide class of continuous time dynamics representing advertisers' best response under our pricing mechanism.